-Where there is a safeguarding issue, Jasmine Grove will work in accordance with the principles set out in this policy and those outlined in the Derby and Derbyshire Safeguarding Children Partnership procedures:
+Where there is a safeguarding issue, Jasmine Hall will work in accordance with the principles set out in this policy and those outlined in the Derbyshire Safeguarding Children Board Inter-agency Child Protection procedures:

-- A pupil's welfare is paramount.
-Each pupil has a right to be protected from harm and exploitation and to have their welfare safeguarded - Each pupil is unique.
-Action taken by schools and their staff should always act in the pupil's BEST interest and should be pupil-centred, taking account of a pupil's cultural, ethnic and religious background, their gender, their sexual orientation, their individual ability and any special needs - Children, parents and other carers should be made aware of their responsibilities and their rights, together with advice about the power of professionals to intervene in their family circumstances - Individual family members must be involved in decisions affecting them.
+- A child's welfare is paramount.
+Each child has a right to be protected from harm and exploitation and to have their welfare safeguarded - Each child is unique.
+Action taken by schools and their staff should always act in the child's BEST interest and should be child-centred, taking account of a child's cultural, ethnic and religious background, their gender, their sexual orientation, their individual ability and any special needs - Children, parents and other carers should be made aware of their responsibilities and their rights, together with advice about the power of professionals to intervene in their family circumstances - Individual family members must be involved in decisions affecting them.
 They must be treated with courtesy and respect and with due regard given to working with them in a spirit of partnership in safeguarding children's welfare.
 However, it may not be appropriate to advise parents/carers immediately about a referral depending on circumstances and the advice given by Children's Social Care.
-The welfare of the pupil is paramount in such situations - Each pupil has a right to be consulted about actions taken by others on his/her behalf in an age-appropriate way.
+The welfare of the child is paramount in such situations - Each child has a right to be consulted about actions taken by others on his/her behalf in an age-appropriate way.
 The concerns of children and their families should be listened to and due consideration given to their understanding, wishes and feelings.
-However, it may not always be possible to respect a pupil/carer's request for confidentiality.
-If a pupil may be at risk of significant harm, there is a duty on the school to share information with Children's Social Care in the area that the event or incident took place.
-If the incident or event has taken place within Derbyshire, then Derby and Derbyshire Safeguarding Partnership and the pupil's home local authority children's services need to be informed.
-Derbyshire LADO: 01629 531940 email: professional.allegations@derbyshire.gov.uk needs to be notified if the concern relates to a member of school staff, governor or volunteers.
-This will be explained to the pupil or family member and appropriate reassurance given - Personal information is usually confidential.
-It should only be shared with the permission of the individual concerned (and/or those with parental responsibility) unless the disclosure of confidential personal information is necessary in order to protect a pupil or promote their welfare.
-In all circumstances, information must be confined to those people directly involved in the professional network of each individual pupil and on a strict "need to know" basis - Professionals should be aware of the effects of outside intervention upon children, upon family life and the impact and implications of what they say and do - Explanations by professionals to children, their families and other carers should be plainly stated and jargon-free.
-Unavoidable technical and professional terminology should be explained in simple terms
+However, it may not always be possible to respect a child/carer's request for confidentiality.
+If a child may be at risk of significant harm, there is a duty on the school to share information with Children's Social Care in the area that the event or incident took place.
+If the incident or event has taken place within Derby City, then Derbyshire Safeguarding Partnership and the pupil's home local authority children's services need to be informed.
+Local Authority Designated Officer (LADO) on 01332 642376 e-mail: cypsafeguarding@derby.gov.uk needs to be notified if the concern relates to a member of school staff, governor or volunteers.
+This will be explained to the child or family member and appropriate reassurance given - Personal information is usually confidential.
+It should only be shared with the permission of the individual concerned (and/or those with parental responsibility) unless the disclosure of confidential personal information is necessary in order to protect a child or promote their welfare.
+In all circumstances, information must be confined to those people directly involved in the professional network of each individual child and on a strict "need to know" basis - Professionals should be aware of the effects of outside intervention upon children, upon family life and the impact and implications of what they say and do

-- Sound professional practice is based upon positive inter-agency collaboration, evidence-based research and effective supervision and evaluation - Early help assessment and intervention is an overriding principal in providing support for children and young people at risk of abuse.
+- Explanations by professionals to children, their families and other carers should be plainly stated and jargon-free.
+Unavoidable technical and professional terminology should be explained in simple terms - Sound professional practice is based upon positive inter-agency collaboration, evidence-based research and effective supervision and evaluation - Early help assessment and intervention is an overriding principal in providing support for children and young people at risk of abuse.
 Support services will utilise the Common Assessment Framework Process and if necessary an assessment under Section 17 of the Children Act (1989).
 This is an important principle of practice in inter-agency arrangements for safeguarding the welfare of children and young people.